An in-principle super-polynomial quantum advantage for approximating combinatorial optimization problems via computational learning theory: Introduction

-This does not mean that one cannot solve practically relevant instances of those problems up to reasonable system sizes or find good approximations.
-There is indeed a rich body of literature on both heuristic approaches that work well in practice \cite{hromkovic_heuristics_2004} as well as on a rigorous theory of approximating solutions \cite{williamson_design_of_approximation_algorithms_2011}.
-For example, enormous instances of the \emph{traveling salesperson problem} have been solved optimally for up to 85.900 vertices \cite{applegate_tsp_2009}.
-But, there is no hope for an efficient either quantum or classical algorithm that is \emph{guaranteed to find the optimal solution}.
-This begs the two questions whether quantum computers offer an advantage for combinatorial optimization problems and specifically for \textit{approximating} the solution of combinatorial optimization problems.
+Motivated by the insight that \emph{quantum computers} may offer substantial computational speedups over classical computers \cite{shor_factoring_1994, montanaro_algorithms_2016}, it has long been suggested that quantum computers may actually assist in further improving approximations to such problems.
+While there is no hope for an efficient either quantum or classical algorithm that is \emph{guaranteed to find the optimal solution}, \otext{the} \ntext{a crucially important} question is whether quantum computers offer an advantage for combinatorial optimization problems and specifically for \textit{approximating} the solution of such problems.